Killeen in Bell County, Texas — The American South (West South Central)

 Location.
 31° 6.849′ N, 97° 43.775′ W. Marker is in Killeen, Texas, in Bell County.
 Marker is on South Gray Street 0.1 miles north of Long Avenue, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 400 S Gray, Killeen TX 76541, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Avenue D School (approx. half a mile away); First National Bank of Killeen (approx. 0.6 miles away); City of Killeen (approx. 0.6 miles away); Wednesday Review Club (approx. 0.7 miles away); Killeen Herald (approx. 1.1 miles away); Immanuel Lutheran Church Cemetery (approx. 2 miles away); Maxdale Cemetery (approx. 10.6 miles away); McBryde Cemetery (approx. 10.7 miles away).
+Avenue D School (approx. half a mile away); First National Bank of Killeen (approx. 0.6 miles away); City of Killeen (approx. 0.6 miles away); Wednesday Review Club (approx. 0.7 miles away); Killeen Herald (approx. 1.1 miles away); Immanuel Lutheran Church Cemetery (approx. 2 miles away); Nolanville Encampment (approx. 7.2 miles away); Maxdale Cemetery (approx. 10.6 miles away).
 Touch for a list and map of all markers in Killeen.

 Credits.
 This page was last revised on August 8, 2018.
-This page originally submitted on August 7, 2018, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 60 times since then and 25 times this year.
+It was originally submitted on August 7, 2018, by Larry D. Moore of Del Valle, Texas.
+This page has been viewed 131 times since then and 16 times this year.
 Photos: 1, 2. submitted on August 7, 2018, by Larry D. Moore of Del Valle, Texas. • Andrew Ruppenstein was the editor who published this page.